QuaSi-Software/Documentation/docs/resie_description_components.md

 ## Electrolyser
-The electrolyzer uses electrical energy to split water into its components hydrogen (\(H_2\)) and oxygen (\(O_2\)) as shown in the following reaction equation:
+The electrolyser uses electrical energy to split water into its components hydrogen (\(H_2\)) and oxygen (\(O_2\)) as shown in the following reaction equation:

 $$ 2 \ H_2O \rightarrow 2 \ H_2 + O_2 $$

 If the electrical energy is provided by renewable energies, the resulting hydrogen is labeled as "green hydrogen" and can be used to decarbonize the mobility or industrial sector or fed into the natural gas grid.
 The waste heat generated in the process can be used directly by feeding it into a heat network or via an intermediate heat pump.
 For flexible operation, it is possible to discharge the waste heat to the environment using a chiller.
-The use of waste heat is an important factor for the overall efficiency of the electrolyzer.
+The use of waste heat is an important factor for the overall efficiency of the electrolyser.

 The general energy and mass flow in the electrolyser as well as the losses considered in the model can be seen in the following figure.